xpack/xpack-build-box/README.md

 ## Future plans

 RedHat extended support for RHEL 7 ends in Aug.
 2023.
-However XBB support for RHEL 7 is a tough requirement, and will probably be dropped in 2022.
+However XBB support for RHEL 7 is a tough requirement, and will be dropped in the next major release (2022?).

-For future releases (2023-2024?), the plan is to move up to Ubuntu 18 (GLIBC 2.27).
+For the future release, the plan is to move up to Ubuntu 18 (GLIBC 2.27).
 This will also provide compatibility with RedHat 8 / Debian 10, which both use GLIBC 2.28.
-The migration path will probably take two steps, with an intermediate step (in 2022?) at Ubuntu 16 (GLIBC 2.23) for both Intel and Arm Linux.